Society Garlic Flowers

 Recipes that include Society Garlic Flowers.
 One is easiest, three is harder.

-Someone spotted Society Garlic Flowers using the Specialty Produce app for iPhone and Android.
+Someone shared Society Garlic Flowers using the Specialty Produce app for iPhone and Android.

 Santa Monica Farmers Market